andrealuquin/2048-Hamburger-Game/README.md

     -  python main.py

 ## Future Things I Want To Implent
-    -  Adding a more complete game-over screen
+    -  Add a more complete game-over screen
-    -  Adding a restart option
+    -  Add a restart option
-    -  Adding score tracking
+    -  Add a score tracking